5 Things You Should Know About CBD and Alcohol

 It seems that CBD might be helpful in reducing overall alcohol intake, both for a single session of drinking and for long-term, chronic use.

-Animal studies have shown that co-administration of CBD and alcohol reduced alcohol intake, motivation for alcohol, relapse, and measures of anxiety and impulsivity in different rodent models of alcohol use disorder.¹⁻² These preclinical studies in rodents have produced encouraging results for scientists and clinicians looking for new therapies to treat addiction and other overuse disorders.
+Animal studies have shown that co-administration of CBD and alcohol reduced alcohol intake, motivation for alcohol, relapse, and measures of anxiety and impulsivity in different rodent models of alcohol use disorder.¹⁻² These preclinical studies in rodents have produced encouraging results for scientists and clinicians looking for new therapies to treat addiction and other alcohol dependence or overuse disorders.

 But even more interestingly, taking CBD at the same time as alcohol actually lowered blood alcohol levels in participants, suggesting that not only does CBD cause people to think they’re drinking more than they have, but it also may reduce the actual levels of intoxicants in the blood.⁴